Oregon Fall Camp

 Basics About The Camp

 Camp participants since 2001 have raved about the innovative format and specific attention to their individual needs.
-For high performance types, past Camp attendees have gone on to record personal best results including top placings at major ski marathons, Masters World Cup, and the National Masters.
-Many other campers -- most with less racing-oriented goals -- have told us that they learned more in a few days with the Oregon Fall Camp than several years worth of clinics elsewhere.
+For high performance types, past Camp attendees have gone on to record personal best results including top placings at major ski marathons and Masters World Cup events around the world.
+For folks that already know the basics, but want to ski more efficiently, campers have told us for over two decades that they learn more in a few days with the Oregon Fall Camp than several years worth of clinics elsewhere!

 Note: For beginner skiers (skate or classic), the Oregon Fall Camp is happy to refer you to the excellent staff at the Mt Bachelor Nordic Center.
-Both private and group lessons are held daily (often at the same time the Camp is on the same trail system) making beginner lessons at the Center a great option for a spouse, child, or friend of a Fall Camp participant.
+Both private and group lessons are held daily (often at the same time the Camp is on the same trail system) making beginner lessons at the Center a great option for a spouse, child, or friend of a Fall Camp participant that already knows the basics.

 _______________________________________